adamozh/moretasks/README.md

 # moreTasks
-A task manager for your day-to-day tasks.
+A task manager to streamline day-to-day tasks.